devcon24/devcon-site-initializers/documentation/workshop/17-objects/README.md

 3.1.
 Navigate to Site Builder → Pages and edit the Speakers page.

 3.2.
-Add a wrapping container with `Teriary Start` background color:
+Add a wrapping container with Min Height=100VH and `Teriary Start` background color:

 ![06.png](images/06.png)